 5 most common knowledge base article templates to focus on

 A pre-made knowledge base article template is a surefire way to streamline the whole writing process.
-You just see the structure, blocks needed, and insert the information about your product or service.
+You just see the structure and blocks needed and insert the information about every single feature of your product or service.

 But this is the tricky part.
 You shouldn’t lump the entire content under a general umbrella.
 Each template will depend on the type of article you’re working on.
 Decide how you want to convey the information: is it a Q&A section or maybe a detailed product overview?

-If I were to ask, I would say that an FAQ page is the most popular pattern when it comes to choosing a knowledge base article template.
-Generally, it consists of common questions existing customers or website visitors have.
+If I were to ask, an FAQ page is the most popular pattern when it comes to choosing a template.
+Generally, it consists of common issues existing customers or website visitors have plus company policies.

-Given that this knowledge base article format usually occurs as a “Question & Answer” bundle, it can also function as self-sufficient articles: you see a question and then you instantly get an answer.
+Given that this informational article format usually occurs as a “Question & Answer” bundle, it can also function as self-sufficient pieces: you see simple questions and instantly get an answer.